practicingruby/practicing-ruby-paid/posts/v6/003-actors.md

+> This issue was a collaboration with [Alberto Fernández Capel][afcapel], a Ruby developer from Spain.
+Although it has been through many revisions since we started, Alberto's ideas, code, and explanations provided an excellent starting point that lead us to publish this article.

 Conventional wisdom says that concurrent programming is hard, especially in Ruby.
 This basic assumption is what lead many Rubyists to take an interest in languages like Erlang and Scala -- their baked in support for